brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-1-ML_LData.md

 ```

 ### `→ For Supervised:`
-Classification example based from [5]:
+Classification example based on [5]:

 ```python
 from sklearn.model_selection import train_test_split